The Animation Show

-The Animation Show is a touring festival of animated short films that was first held in fall 2003.
-It was sponsored by MTV, and was created by award-winning animators Mike Judge and Don Hertzfeldt.
-Due to its association with MTV, the showcase was not intended for children, as the festival was more aimed at adult audiences, with its main kid-friendly equivalent being Nickelodeon's Nicktoons Film Festival, presented by Frederator Studios.
+The Animation Show was a touring theatrical festival of animated short films, created and curated by animators Mike Judge and Don Hertzfeldt.

 Following the demise of other American touring festivals of animation, such as Spike and Mike's Classic Festival of Animation, the stated purpose of the Animation Show was to bring animated short films back into proper cinemas, where most of them were intended to be seen, and to "free these artists from the dungeons of Internet exhibition".
-It was the first-ever festival of animation to be curated by working animators and was described as a "passion project" by its creators, not something intended to turn a giant profit.
-A sister series of Animation Show DVD volumes are also available from MTV Home Video and Paramount Home Entertainment, but the producers stress that the theatrical and DVD lineups are intentionally a little bit different, to encourage audiences to not just wait for the DVD but to visit the cinema and view these films properly.
-As stated on the Animation Show programs and flyers, once the current edition of the Show is out of theaters, it's "gone forever".
+It was the first-ever festival of animation to be curated by working animators and was described as a passion project by its creators, not something intended to turn a big profit.
+A sister series of Animation Show DVD volumes were also released through MTV Home Video and Paramount Home Entertainment, but the producers stressed that the theatrical and DVD programs were different, to encourage audiences to not just wait for the DVD, but to visit the cinema.
+As stated in the Animation Show programs and flyers, once the theatrical edition of each Show was out of cinemas, it was "gone forever".

-Mike Judge and Don Hertzfeldt programmed the first three Animation Show programs together.
+Mike Judge and Don Hertzfeldt programmed the first three Animation Show programs together, with the first edition released theatrically in 2003.
 Don Hertzfeldt parted ways with the festival in 2008 and the fourth season of the Animation Show was released without his involvement.

+In 2025, Hertzfeldt returned to curation with Animation Mixtape, a similar anthology of international animated short films.
+A non-profit venture, Mixtape is designed to only screen in theaters, with all net box office earnings to be paid directly to the animators in the program.